BrianPvanOers/S-GAIN/datasets/README.md

 ### Letter Recognition

 This is a dataset used for classifying capital letters in the english alphabet.
-It has no missing values, 16 features, 1 class, and 20000 instances.
+It has no missing values, 16 features, 1 target, and 20000 instances.
 It was used in \[1].
 More information can be found in the references.

 #### Explanation of features